-A sorting transformation always uses an amount of memory that is at least as large as the list.
-(It needs a second list to store the output, after all.)
+A sorting transformation always uses an amount of extra memory proportional to the size of the list.
+(It needs a second list to store the output.)

 A sort that operates as a mutation has the possibility of using only a fixed amount of memory to do its work.